A Guide to the Best Adult Diapers

 Does Medicaid Cover Adult Diapers?

-At Aeroflow Urology, we know that adult briefs are a medical necessity for those living with heavy to severe bladder or bowel leakage.
-We also know that these products shouldn’t cost money out of pocket.
+At Aeroflow Urology, we believe that adult diapers are a medical necessity for those living with heavy to severe bladder or bowel leakage.
+We also believe that getting these products shouldn’t come with out-of-pocket costs.

 1. You Get Your Prescription.
 In order for us to prove that your adult briefs are medically necessary, we need to show your Medicaid insurer that you have a prescription for incontinence products.
 We’ll ask your healthcare provider for the prescription on your behalf, but you can get your products to your door even faster if you let them know we’ll be reaching out.